asanzb/Getting_Cleaning_Data_Coursera_Project/CodeBook.md

 # Code Book

-The present codebook presents specific description of the tidy data file (tidy_data.txt) contents which includes a total of 81 columns.
-The first two are identifiers (IdSubject and and Activity) whilst the remaining 79 are actual measures of the average.
+The present codebook presents specific description of the tidy data file (tidy_data.txt) contents.
+This file includes 81 columns: the first two are identifiers (IdSubject and and Activity) whilst the remaining 79 are actual measures of the average.

 ## Identifiers